fvaleri/strimzi-debugging/sessions/006/README.md

 pvc-df8f24d6-f558-43ad-87f3-a7b578d55725   10Gi       RWO            Retain           Released   test/data-my-cluster-kafka-2       gp2                     10m
 ```

-Before deploying a new Kafka cluster, we need to create the conditions so that the old volumes are reattached.
+We need to create the conditions so that the old volumes can be reattached by the new Streams cluster.
-We use a simple script to collect required data, remove the old `claimRef` metadata and create the new volume claims.
+We use a simple script to collect all required data from the retained PVs, remove the old `claimRef` metadata and create the new PVCs.
+Volumes are "Bound" again, and they should be reattached if we deploy a new Kafka cluster with the same configuration.

 ```sh
 $ kubectl create ns test